Skip to main content

 Medicare and Dental Coverage

-Does Medicare pay for dentures, fillings, and routine teeth cleaning?
+Does Medicare pay cover routine teeth cleaning?

 When does Medicare cover dental treatment?